 Direct interconnect, shown in Figure 9, provides the most efficient implementation of networks between adjacent logic or I/O blocks.
-Signals routed from block to block by means of direct interconnect exhibit minimum interconnect propagation and use minimum interconnect resources.
-For each Configurable Logic Block, the X output may be connected directly to the C or D inputs of the CLB above and to the A or B inputs of the CLB below it.
+Signals routed from block to block by means of direct interconnect exhibit minimum interconnect propagation and use minimum interconnect propagation and to the CLB below it.
+The CLB above and to the A or B inputs of the CLB below it.
 The Y output can use direct interconnect to drive the B input of the block immediately to its right.
 Where logic blocks are adjacent to I/O blocks, direct connect is provided to the I/O block input (I) on the left edge of the die, the output (O) on the right edge, or both on I/O blocks at the top and bottom of the die.
 Direct interconnections of I/O blocks with CLBs are shown in Figure 8b.

 An internal high speed inverting amplifier is available to implement an on-chip crystal oscillator.
 It is associated with the auxiliary clock buffer in the lower right corner of the die.
 When configured to drive the auxiliary clock buffer, two special adjacent user I/O blocks are also configured to connect the oscillator amplifier with external crystal oscillator components, as shown in Figure 10.
 This circuit becomes active before configuration is complete in order to allow the oscillator to stabilize.
 Actual internal connection is delayed until completion of configuration.
 The feedback resistor R1 between output and input, biases the amplifier at threshold.
 It should be as large a value as practical to minimize loading of the crystal.
 The inversion of the amplifier, together with the R-C networks and crystal, produce the 360-degree phase shift of the Pierce oscillator.
-A series resistor R2 may be included to add to the amplifier output impedance when needed for phaseshift control or crystal resistance matching or to limit the amplifier input swing to control clipping at large amplitudes.
-Excess feedback voltage may be adjusted by the ratio of C2/C1.
-The amplifier is designed to be used over the range from 1 MHz up to one-half the specified CLB toggle frequency.
-Use at frequencies below 1 MHz may require individual characterization with respect to a series resistance.
-Operation at frequencies above 20 MHz generally requires a crystal to operate in a third overtone mode, in which the fundamental frequency must be suppressed by the R-C networks.
-When the amplifier does not drive the auxiliary buffer, these I/O blocks and their package pins are available for general user I/O.
+A series resistor R2 may be included to add to